metabase/metabase/docs/questions/start.md

 # Questions overview

 Questions are queries plus their visualization.
-You can

-- Ask questions using Metabase's graphical query builder, or create a native/SQL query.
-- Ask questions based on models, raw tables, or other saved questions.
-- Save questions to collections and add them to dashboards.
-- And a lot more.

 ## Reference documentation